compound-developers/compound-supply-examples/README.md

 ```

 ### Running a Local Ethereum Test Net with Ganache CLI
-Before we continue get an API key from [Infura.io](https://infura.io/).
-Infura will be used to access the Ethereum network.
-For testing, it will be used to make a `fork` of the Main Ethereum network that runs on your local machine.
-You'll use your Infura API key in the next step.

-To get the localhost test net running, use the following commands in a second terminal window.
+To get the localhost test net running, use the following commands in a second command line window.
 The command runs Ganache CLI and forks the Main Ethereum network to your machine via Cloudflare.
-If you want to access a test network like Ropsten, you can replace the `-f` value with your Infura endpoint with your API key (something like `https://kovan.infura.io/v3/<YOUR INFURA API KEY HERE>`).
+If you want to access a test network like Ropsten, you can replace the `-f` value with your [Infura](https://infura.io/) endpoint with your API key (something like `https://kovan.infura.io/v3/<YOUR INFURA API KEY HERE>`).
 ```bash
 cd compound-supply-examples/